hendrikvanantwerpen/scala-collection-mapreduce/README.md

 not every aggregator as a monoid.
 To have the most general interface for mapreduce it must take aggregators.

-## Integrating MapReduce by pimping Scala Collections
+## Integrating MapReduce by enriching Scala Collections

 By using a simple implicit conversion we can add mapReduce and flatMapReduce functions to all Traversable types.
 This was we can